Page updated: 19/01/2021

 Q. What is a face covering and where can I get one?
 You can use home-made face coverings or ones bought from retailers, it can be very simple, like a scarf or bandana, It needs to fit well and cover your mouth and nose.

 Q. Do I need to wear it at the bus station/stop as well as on the bus?
 Yes.
 Passengers must wear a face covering in substantially enclosed public areas of transport hubs, including bus stations.
 We recommend that you wear a face covering when using public transport, throughout your journey.

 Q. Will the driver refuse to let me on if I’m not wearing a face mask/covering?
 It is your legal responsibility to wear a face covering when travelling on public transport unless you have an exemption.
-The driver cannot enforce this but you may be liable to a fixed penalty notice of up to £100 if you refuse.
+The driver cannot enforce this but you may be liable to a fixed penalty notice if you refuse.

 Q. Will face coverings be available at bus stations and on board buses and coaches?
 We are not providing face coverings to customers.
 A face covering does not need to be a mask - it can be a form of material that covers the mouth and nose.
 You can use home-made face coverings or ones bought from retailers.
 You can make your own face covering by following this guidance ⇒

 Q. If someone is travelling without a face covering what should I do?
 The majority of our passengers are wearing face coverings and we estimate that around 15% are exempt.
 Our drivers are now issuing notices to any passengers without a face covering who are not exempt, to remind them of the law and tell them they may be liable to be fined.
 Ultimately it is the passenger’s responsibility and drivers cannot enforce this.